Cercomacra: Taxonomy

+Threats and protection

+The species within Cercomacra are not currently listed as globally endangered.
+However, their populations are being affected by habitat loss and fragmentation.
+The human impacts in tropical South America, including deforestation, agricultural expansion, and infrastructure development, are the main reason for the decreasing populations of Cercomacra.

-Morphology and Behaviour
+Morphology and behaviour

-Morphology

-Species in Cercomacra are small to medium-sized antbirds, measuring approximately about 13 to 16.5 cm (5.1 to 6.5in) in length and weighing between 14 and 20 grams (0.49 to 0.71 oz).
+Species of Cercomacra are small to medium-sized antbirds, measuring approximately 13 to 16.5 cm (5.1 to 6.5in) in length and weighing between 14 and 20 grams (0.49 to 0.71 oz).
 They display strong sexual dimorphism in plumage.
-Males are predominantly black or dark gray plumage with distinctive white spots or tips on their tail feathers.
+Males have predominantly black or dark gray plumage with distinctive white spots or tips on their tail feathers.
 Females display more subdued olive-grey or greyish-brown plumage.
-Females of Cercomacroides usually displaying tawny-buff plumage.
+In contrast, females of Cercomacroides usually display tawny-buff plumage.

-The characteristics of Cercomacra are noticeable when displayed and flown.
-Cercomacra has strong legs and feet, allowing them to move around in dense vegetation.
-They have relatively short wings suited for fast, agile movement rather than sustained flight.

-Communication Behaviour
+Communication

-Species within the Cercomacra communicate each other through the complex vocal duets.
+Cercomacra species communicate with each other through complex vocal duets.
 These coordinated songs are usually performed between paired males and females.
-This kind of communication behaviour playing a central role in defending territory and strengthening their partner bonds.

-The structure of these vocalizations usually consists of rapid, rhythmic short note exchanges with distinct arrangement between males and females.
-This coordinated singing behavior helps maintain strong pairing bonds and facilitates reproductive isolation between close relatives who share similar habitats.

-In addition to vocal duets, Cercomacra also exhibits visual behaviors such as tail flicking and subtle wing movements, especially during territorial displays or close interactions.
-These actions may enhance their acoustic signals transfer.
+This kind of communication behaviour plays a central role in defending territory, strengthening partner bonds, and facilitating reproductive isolation between close relatives who share similar habitats.
+The structure of these vocalizations usually consists of rapid, rhythmic, short note exchanges with a distinct arrangement between males and females.
+In addition to vocal duets, Cercomacra species also exhibit visual behaviors such as tail flicking and subtle wing movements, especially during territorial displays or close interactions.
+These actions may enhance the transfer of their acoustic signals.

-Nesting and Reproduction Behaviour
+Nesting

-Species of the genus Cercomacra typically place open cup-shaped nests horizontally in dense vine tangles or low vegetation in tropical forests.
-Nest placement and construction provide camouflage and protection from the predators of those antbirds and inclement weather.
+Species of the genus Cercomacra typically place open, cup-shaped nests horizontally in dense vine tangles or low vegetation in tropical forests.
+In contrast, Cercomacroides species build deep pouch-like nests suspended from vegetation.
+Nest placement and construction provide camouflage and protection from predators and inclement weather.
 These nests are usually relatively close to the ground or in the understory of the forest.
-Male and female birds share nesting duties, which includes building, incubation and feeding.
+Male and female birds share nesting duties, which include building, incubation, and feeding.
 Those behaviours can reinforce their strong pair bond.

-Their use their specific communication ways to facilitate the reproductive behaviours, The reproductive success means that the paired birds are safe than before.
-The reproductive behaviour increased their ability to survive.
-In addition, the nesting behaviours are different from Cercomacra to Cercomacroides.
-The Cercomacroides always build deep pouch-like nests suspended from vegetation.

-Foraging and Feeding Behaviour
+Feeding

-The species under the genus of Cercomacra are insectivorous.
-They usually find their foods from leaves and branches.
-They eat insects and other small arthropods that grow in the understory and mid-canopy of dense tropical forests.
-While the Cercomacra occasionally prey on insects disturbed by swarms of army ants, their participation in ant-following behavior is usually opportunistic rather than obligatory.
-Their foraging behavior usually involves short and agile movements through tangled vegetation.
-They can achieve those movements benefits from their typical tail-flicking and wing movements.
-To contrasts with other ant-following antbirds, which rely heavily on ant colonies for food, the food source of Cercomacra are not predominantly by the single approach.
+Cercomacra species are insectivorous.
+They usually find food in leaves and branches of the understory and mid-canopy.
+Of the 131 existing avian families, more than 11% interact with ants.
+Among them, antbirds – including the genus Cercomacra – stand out particularly in tropical biomes, where they engage in complex relationships such as symbiosis, competition and predation.
+In studies of antbird genera, there is evidence that antbirds exhibit colony-following behavior.
+Unlike other antbirds, Cercomacra is regarded as an opportunistic participant in this interaction, benefitting from the prey of the ant colony.